-According to the FCC's Measuring Fixed Broadband - Eighth Report,71 the actual connection speed that consumers experience may differ from the advertised speed that they subscribe to.
-In the report, the FCC employs a methodology to calculate a median speed to measure against the advertised speed.
-Of the 17 service providers captured in the survey, only three were able to provide median download speeds that match advertised speeds for at least 80% of the surveyed subscribers.
+71 FCC Measuring Fixed Broadband - Eighth Report

+that match advertised speeds for at least 80% of the surveyed subscribers.
 Upload speeds yield better results but still disappointing, as nine service providers were able to provide median upload speeds that match advertised speeds for at least 80% of the surveyed subscribers.